MhmdEsml/The-Duke-University-Cervical-Spine-MRI-Segmentation/README.md

 # 3D Spine Segmentation with U-Net

-A comprehensive 3D medical image segmentation pipeline for cervical spine CT scans using an enhanced 3D U-Net architecture.
+A comprehensive 3D medical image segmentation pipeline for cervical spine MRI using an enhanced 3D U-Net architecture.

 ## Features